Skip to main content

 • Notify certain persons; and

-• Consult with a specific person e.g. prior to moving to nursing home or prior to making important decision regarding your health and wellbeing.
+• Consult with a specific person, e.g. prior to moving to a nursing home or prior to making important decisions regarding your health and well-being.

-• Consult with a specific person e.g. prior to moving to nursing home or prior to making important decision regarding your health and wellbeing; and
+• Consult with a specific person, e.g. prior to moving to a nursing home or prior to making important decisions regarding your health and well-being; and

 • Provide details of all decisions to a specific person.